theappbusiness/TABTestKit/README.md

 Biometrics.unenrolled()
 ```

-> **NOTE:** The term "enrolement" comes from the Simulator menu options to enable or disable biometrics.
+> **NOTE:** The term "enrolment" comes from the Simulator menu options to enable or disable biometrics.

 You can also simulate a successful or unsuccessful authentication: